 Expression of Mesothelin in Mesothelioma and Other Malignancies

-Mesothelin is a cell surface protein (antigen) which is present on the surface of some normal cells.
+Mesothelin is a cell surface protein (antigen) that is present on the surface of some healthy cells.
 The function of this protein in the normal cells is not yet confirmed.

-In cancer patients higher than normal expression of mesothelin protein is observed.
-Overexpression of mesothelin was assessed through several studies in pancreatic cancer, ovarian cancer, mesotheliomas and other tumors (hepatomas, renal cell carcinoma, melanomas, thyroid cancer, etc.).
+In cancer patients higher than the regular expression of mesothelin protein is observed.
+Researchers assessed the overexpression of mesothelin through several studies in pancreatic cancer, ovarian cancer, mesotheliomas, and other tumors (hepatomas, renal cell carcinoma, melanomas, thyroid cancer, etc.).

-Higher expression of mesothelin is also linked to the poor survival of malignant pleural mesothelioma patients.
+Doctors have linked the higher expression of mesothelin to the reduced survival rate of malignant pleural mesothelioma patients.

-The researchers in Dr. Prasad S. Adusumilli’s team studied several antigens to use as a target of their technique.
-Observing overexpression of mesothelin in most of the solid tumors, and comparatively very low expression in normal cells convinced the researchers to target this protein.
+The researchers in Dr. Prasad S. Adusumilli's team studied several antigens to use as a target of their technique.
+Observing the overexpression of mesothelin in most of the solid tumors, and comparatively deficient expression in healthy cells convinced the researchers to target this protein.